Zephyros1938/JavaColors/docs/zsong.md

 The NOTE_DATA and COLOR_DATA chunks will always be 4 lines.

-The COLOR_DATA chunk will always be the same length as NOTE_DATA in terms of notes, with an added 3 RETURN values, which will be explained below.
+The COLOR_DATA chunk will always be the same length as NOTE_DATA in terms of note count and lines.

 ### NOTE_DATA